thanpolas/logality/README.md

     context, default is `false`.
 -   `serializers` {Object} You can define custom serializers or overwrite logality's, see more about Serializers bellow.
+-   `async` {boolean} Set to true to enable the asynchronous API for logging.

 ```js
 const Logality = require('logality');